joe-at-startupmedia/pmon3/README.md

   # an OS group to access files in data/logs/message_queue directory (must also provide a user)
   group:
   # the mode to apply to the data/logs/message_queue directory
-  directory_mode:
+  directory_mode: 0770
   # the mode to apply to files within the data/logs/message_queue directory
-  file_mode:
+  file_mode: 0660

-#settings specific to the logs directory (inherits permissions by default)
+#settings specific to the logs directory (inherits from permissions by default)
 logs:
   # directory where the logs are stored
   directory: /var/log/pmond